 Prerequisite for Unit 6 Learners have knowledge and skills of typing text and formatting it and inserting objects in it.
 They have gradually got this knowledge from S.1 and S.2 and also from the first 5 units of S.3.
 Learners will be able to organise information in Powerpoint and run a presentation to the intended audience.
 Cross-cutting issues to be addressed Gender education is emphasised as you are teaching this unit.
 This will help male and female learners to equally support each other as a team regardless of their differences.
 Give learners equal opportunities in using computers to work with PowerPoint presentation to insert different objects and then to make complete presentation.
 Peace and values education is emphasised by guiding elarners to discuss with respect and harmony and to participate in finding answers to both simple and complex questions asked.
 Noise and any form of discomfort must be sorted out immediately so as to ensure a peaceful environment.
 Inclusive education is emphasised when tasks or instructions presented to learners do not discriminate any of them.
-Financial education to audience.
+Financial education is emphasised when teaching learners to use charts/graphs to summarise numerical data and make a presentation to audience.
 Environment and sustainability is emphasised when teaching learners to use presentation software to present information on screen without necessarily printing on paper that wastes stationary and subsequently damaging the environment.